-In 2014, Karine left NOMS to join the NHS and, alongside her associate work with PSUK, is currently employed as the clinical lead for a Psychologically Informed Planned Environment (PIPE) and Personality Disorder Assessment and Treatment Service which is part of the Offender Personality Disorder pathway.
-Within her current role Karine works with individuals with personality disorder in both assessment and treatment and is trained in the ASSIST programme for individuals with Personality Disorder.
+In 2013, Karine left NOMS to join the NHS and spent five years working as the clinical lead for a Psychologically Informed Planned Environment (PIPE) and Personality Disorder Assessment and Treatment Service as part of the Offender Personality Disorder pathway, focusing on assessment and interventions with individuals with personality disorder.

 In 2018, Karine transferred to a Medium Secure unit and currently works as the Principal Psychologist providing assessment and intervention for men and women with complex mental illness and offending behaviour.